wkoszek/me/source/blog/2018-07-04-solution-to-an-ugly-cookie-law.html.md

 In that sense, it'd be similar to the "green lock" which you get in the address bar upon visit to the encrypted website.

-Try it by yourself: [https://www.bankofamerica.com](Bank of America).
+Try it by yourself: [Bank of America](https://www.bankofamerica.com).
 You see a green lock next to the URL?

 There could be an indicator of the privacy level there too.